alpheios-project/arethusa/docs/content/plugin_guide.md

 ```
 Inside of `init()` we call the retriever right after we have configured
 our plugin.
 We pass the `retriever`'s get function a `chunkId` (so far
-just `'1'`) and a callback function.
+just `'1'` - this hardcoded reference will be dealt with later) and a
+callback function.
 Inside the callback function
 `updateTranslation`, which takes a single argument - the current
 translation itself - we assign `self.translation`.
 (It's important to
 use `self` and not `this` - if you try to use `this` you will quickly